-- The scale and nature of development will be appropriate to the size and character of the immediate surroundings. - The business will not adversely affect the locality and the amenities of local residents. - These developments will be directed towards the commercial centre of the village (see map on page 43)
+- The scale and nature of development will be appropriate to the size and character of the immediate surroundings. - The business will not adversely affect the locality and the amenities of local residents. - These developments will be directed towards the commercial centre of the village (see map on page Error!
+Bookmark not defined.-).